cb-technologists/blog/content/posts/cloud-run-with-core.md

 --namespace cloud-run --format=yaml
 ```

-The current alpha release of the Google Cloud SDK will also allow you to [create or replace a Cloud Run service from such a YAML specification](https://cloud.google.com/sdk/gcloud/reference/alpha/run/services/replace).
+Furthermore, the current alpha release of the Google Cloud SDK allows [creating or replacing a Cloud Run service from such a YAML specification](https://cloud.google.com/sdk/gcloud/reference/alpha/run/services/replace).

 ## Ephemeral Preview Environments for Continuous Delivery with Cloud Run and Core

-When developers commit deployable code they want to see it in action, especially for web based applications.
+When developers commit deployable code they want to see it working, especially for web based applications.
 [Preview environments](https://jenkins-x.io/developing/preview/) for GitHub Pull Requests is a developer friendly feature that [Jenkins X](https://jenkins-x.io/) has provided for some time now but preview environments aren't limited to Jenkins X. Cloud Run provides an excellent platform for creating light-weight ephemeral preview environments for stateless containers that leverage HTTP workloads - and even better, when your application isn't receiving requests your service is scaled down to zero and you pay nothing.
 So even if that PR sits there for a few days, you only pay for the time your application is being used and that may only be a handful of minutes over several days.

 CloudBees Core provides the perfect balance of flexibility and operational consistency for Pipelines to orchestrate preview environments and GitOps with GitHub and Cloud Run.
 By combining team specific Jenkins Masters with Pipeline templates and external event notifications we are able to create a complex orchestration that is easy for developers to use - so they can concentrate on their code.